sergeyyarkov/educt/README.md

 You can interact with the server through the client, which is deployed on the Netlify service at [this](https://client-educt-lms.netlify.app/) link.

+Сross-domain cookies may not work correctly with Heroku + Netlify and therefore authentication issues may occur.

-Use the following information below to login.
+_Use the following information below to login._

 | Role          | Login   | Password |
 | ------------- | ------- | -------- |